LeonardosGitHub/agility18_iControl_LX_Lab/docs/class1/module4/lab1.rst

 from scratch, you'll need to create your extension and then build a RPM that you can distribute accordingly.

-Task 1 - Create our iControl LX Extension on iWorkflow
+Task 1 - Create our iControl LX Extension on BIG-IP
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 iControl LX extensions can be installed on either the BIG-IP or iWorkflow platform.
-For this lab, we will use iWorkflow.
+For this lab, we will use BIG-IP.

 Perform the following steps to complete this task:

 #.
-Connect to your iWorkflow platform  via ssh/Putty(``10.1.10.20``)
+Connect to your BIG-IP platform  via ssh/Putty(``10.1.10.20``)

 #. iControl LX extensions reside in ``/var/config/rest/iapps/``.
 This is where